What Deer and Rabbits Eat First (and What They Leave Alone)

 What’s eating my plants?
 How to tell the difference between deer and rabbit damage.

-A quick tip I’ve learned over the years: deer tend to browse higher up and leave jagged, uneven tears (they lack front teeth), while rabbits stay low and make clean, almost perfectly angled cuts.
+A quick way I tell the difference: deer tend to browse higher up and leave jagged, uneven tears (they lack front teeth), while rabbits stay low and make clean, almost perfectly angled cuts.

 Do rabbits eat sedum?